dapplo/Dapplo.CaliburnMicro/README.md

 Caliburn.Micro Bootstrapper with Dapplo.Addons which takes care of initializing MEF and o.a. your IShell ViewModel This bases on Dapplo.Addons.Bootstrapper, to use it you will need to instanciate the bootstrapper.

+There is functionality available to support your with building:
+- Context menus (with tree support)
+- Wizard
+- a structured configuration, with a tree where you can hang your "config screens"

 Usage:
 - Make Dapplo.Addons.Bootstrapper scan the dll, by e.g. adding it like this: _bootstrapper.Add(@".", "Dapplo.CaliburnMicro.dll");

 ## Dapplo.CaliburnMicro.NotifyIconWpf